CHE-11/AHK-Scripts/README.md

 - URL_to_PDF simply takes a URL and makes it into a PDF.
 Requires [Percollate](https://github.com/danburzo/percollate).
 - EPUB_to_PDF takes in a path to a EPUB file and converts it to a PDF.
 Requires [Calibre](https://calibre-ebook.com/) for its CLI tool.
 - MegaClip lets you create a temporary array of your clipboard so you can copy a lot of items from one location and then repaste them to another location without having to hop back and forth.
+- RegionWrapper is a simple script to create regions in code.
+Works in tandem with the Region Viewer extension in VSCode for max efficiency.
+Can either use a hotkey to create a region or press CapsLock + R to show a gui to select an option.

 ---
 ## URL_to_PDF